nettrades/nettrades-platform/README.md

 **In the past, enterprises faced a critical choice: send sensitive data to external companies or spend years building their own AI infrastructure.**

-**Now they just install Ubuntu Linux on a computer and run the commands below and deploy the entire NETTRADES Sovereign AI Infrastructure in a few minutes — no cloud dependencies, no data leaving their control and no vendor lock-in.**
+**Now they just install Ubuntu Linux on a computer and run the commands below and deploy the entire NETTRADES Sovereign AI Infrastructure in minutes — no cloud dependencies, no data leaving their control and no vendor lock-in.**

 The Nettrades Platform builds the Sovereign AI Infrastructure for the Autonomous Enterprises of the future.

-**Where they use their spare GPU capacity to talk to their organisations data.**
+**They could then use their spare GPU capacity to talk to their organisations data.**